 If you’ve been hurt in an accident caused by a driver whose eyes were on a cell phone instead of the road, your injuries are the result of inattention and negligence.
 You may be facing past and future medical expenses, lost income, a damaged car, emotional trauma, and physical pain.
 The damages you’ve endured should come to you in full from the negligent motorist who hit you and/or the driver’s insurance company.

 At Steinger, Iscoe & Greene, we are deeply familiar with all of the causes and forms of negligence that can result in a personal injury claim or lawsuit.
 With our proven experience, persistence, and considerable resources, we will work to help you pursue the monetary compensation you need and deserve for all of your damages.
 We know what to do, how to do it, and will apply all of our proven methods in that endeavor.

 We have a strong track record in this field of law going back to 1997, which has resulted in millions of dollars obtained for clients.
 Since our success is based on the resolution of your claim or lawsuit, we roll up our sleeves, put our heads together, and work vigorously on your behalf.

 Unfortunately, texting while driving is a big factor among younger drivers.
-Time reported in June 2014 that 41 percent of teenage drivers in this country admitted to texting or emailing while driving.
+In fact, according to the National Safety Council, 38% of teens admit to texting while driving.
 Distraction.gov highlights many studies about novice and younger drivers who engage in this activity as well as studies that show that texting while driving is as dangerous as, or more so, than drunk driving.